 - Decreasing Term Life: About $25 per month.

 - Permanent Life: About $100 per month.

 The exact final rate will be determined by the company chosen as well as the specific product.
 Our example may spend considerably more depending on the type of permanent policy that he applied for.
-Did he choose a whole life policy, universal life, or guaranteed universal life?
+Did he choose a whole life insurance policy, universal life, or guaranteed universal life?
 Each product will make a difference in the final rate.

 Decreasing term life insurance quotes

 Decreasing term life insurance once was very popular, but the majority of shoppers have bought traditional term as prices have been going down over the years.
 Only a few companies still offer decreasing term.

 If you’d like decreasing term life insurance quotes, please call us at 888-411-1329.
 You can also get instant term life quotes here and start comparing rates from over 60 top companies.